Core concern: ‘Blue Whale’ & the social norms research

 Young people deserve the truth about their peers – as I wrote in 2011 when news reporters were calling cyberbullying an “epidemic,” which was completely untrue – for their own wellbeing.
 The more they hear the truth that the Blue Whale story is false and that the vast majority of their peers (what researchers call their “reference group”) are not manipulated by bizarre promoters of self-harm, the more likely it’ll be they’ll want to associate themselves with their peers’ media literacy.
 That’s what needs to go viral.

-SIDEBAR: Latest takeaways from Bulgaria’s Safer Internet Centre
+SIDEBAR 1: Earlier update from Bulgaria’s Safer Internet Centre

 Here’s a summary of the Bulgarian Safer Internet Centre’s perspective on the latest developments in the Blue Whale phenomenon, based on its investigative work in the interest of online safety through digital media literacy: